Autumn glow: 14 ways to channel the shifting season at home

 Beautifully crafted from teak wood with a glass top, this rustic console table makes a real statement piece.
 Top tip: style it with a hurricane candle holder with a wood base, to really complement the natural hues.

-9. Silver Mushroom Label Set of 2 Giant Rattan Log Baskets, £350, Silver Mushroom
+9. Silver Mushroom Label Set of 2 Giant Rattan Log Baskets, £350, Silvermushroom.com

 Designed with longevity in mind and functional as well as decorative, these roomy rattan log baskets could be used for general storage, faux foliage or firewood.